THE CIRCULAR ECONOMY

-Circularity is a new way to design, make and consume
+Circularity is a new way to design, make and use goods and materials

 The circular economy is an economic model that is restorative and regenerative by design.
 The circular economy stems from the realisation that Earth is a finite system constrained by planetary boundaries.
 Ultimately in nature the concept of waste does not exist – everything is transformed into a resource that can be utilised.